bimdata/platform-old/README.md

 #### Start your dev server

-Still in the ``platform`` directory, type the following command:
+While being still in the ``platform/`` directory, type the following command:
 ```
 npm run dev
 ```
-And you are Up & running locally!
+And the local server is up & running!

 ## Additional tasks

 ### Compile SVG icons

+Added an new icon?
+Re-generate the SVG by running the following command:

 ```
 npm run svg-process
 ```
 ### Running tests

-Run the unit tests, end-to-end and all the test suite by running the following commands:
+Run the unit tests by running the following commands:

 ```
 npm run unit
-npm run e2e
 ```
 All tests:
 ```